-Vitamin D is a powerful molecule for the maintenance of healthy skin and might have a role in the treatment of acne
+Perhaps.
+Vitamin D is important for maintenance of healthy skin and might have a role in the treatment of acne.

 There is little direct research regarding the treatment of acne with vitamin D. There is, however, much evidence that vitamin D is crucial to skin health in general, and there is indirect evidence suggesting that it might play a role in treating acne.

-Ensuring Your Levels are Adequate: We get vitamin D through sun exposure.
-If you are light skinned, you need approximately 20 minutes of unprotected exposure per day to get the vitamin D you need.
+Ensuring Your Levels are Adequate: We get vitamin D primarily through sun exposure.
+If you are light-skinned, approximately 20 minutes of unprotected exposure per day will ensure you get the vitamin D you need.
 Darker skin requires more, with people who have the darkest skin requiring upwards of 2 hours per day.
-If you are not getting regular sun exposure, ask your doctor for a simple vitamin D blood test and if your levels are low, widely-available oral vitamin D supplements can bump you back up to healthy levels.
+If you are not getting regular sun exposure, ask your doctor for a simple vitamin D blood test, and if your levels are low, widely-available oral vitamin D supplements can bump you back up to healthy levels.

-Even though we don't know yet exactly how vitamin D impacts acne, we do know that it is vitally important to the health of the skin.
-The human body produces vitamin D in the skin, and vitamin D helps regulate the biological processes of the skin.1,2
+Even though we don't know yet exactly how vitamin D impacts acne, we do know that it is vitally important to the health of the skin.1,2

-- Killing harmful bacteria that contribute to acne and other skin diseases, such as psoriasis.
-Acne is in part a bacterial disease, and killing bacteria can reduce the redness, pain, and swelling in acne lesions.
+- Killing harmful bacteria that contribute to acne: Acne is in part a bacterial disease, and killing bacteria can reduce the redness, pain, and swelling in acne lesions.